 (c) adopt a constitution or replaceable rules or rules that may be necessary or considered desirable.

+(2A) An application cannot be made under section 305 in respect of a co-operative without share capital unless —

+(a) the application is made at least 2 weeks after a notice has been published in a newspaper circulating generally in the district in which the registered office of the co-operative is situated advising of the proposal to submit the proposed special resolution to members of the co-operative; and

+(b) either —

+(i) in the case where the new body will have share capital — all the members of the co-operative will have an equal shareholding; or

+(ii) in any case — the Registrar approves in writing the making of the application.

 (2) The name applied for need not be the same as that of the co-operative and cannot include the word “co-operative” or “cooperative” or another word importing a similar meaning.

-(3) The regulations may provide that a co-operative is exempt from compliance with a provision of this section and section 186 in relation to a matter to which this section applies.
+(3) The Registrar may, by order published in the Gazette, exempt a co-operative from compliance with a provision of this section or section 186 in relation to a matter to which this section applies.

+(4) An exemption may be granted unconditionally or subject to conditions.

+[Section 306 amended by No. 7 of 2016 s.
+104.]

 307. Meaning of new body and transfer

 The registration or incorporation of a co-operative as a corporation as a result of an application under this Division is referred to in this Division as its transfer and the corporation concerned is referred to in this Division as the new body.